![]() ![]() |

 |

-will follow this course: ARTICLE VI: HOW MONEY IS SPENT Section 6.1.
-Front End.
-Money donated to RTG is subject to between a 1.5% - 2.5% fee (depending upon amount given) to cover NHF administrative costs.
-CDP must agree that any of the financial expenditures fall under RTG’s stated and documented purpose for existence.
-The up front costs for making the film included fees for producing, directing, writing, editing, travel, equipment rental and other budgeted items.
-We continue to be committed to the absolute lowest costs of everything, with at least three proposals before purchasing.
-Before purchasing we will exhaust any possible donation options for the project.
-Section 6.2.
-Back End.
-Since this is a not-for-profit, charity model, no individual can or will profit from the revenues that may come in from potential DVD rentals, distribution rights, re-broadcast rights, etc. and there are no guarantees that any money will be made on this film/video project.
-Keeping that in mind, 25 percent of the re-broadcast rights will go to fund future film projects with a similar message at the School of Cinema at Regent University.
-Students interested in film will earn the right to hone their skills and to give them work experience that will in turn help them become more marketable in the film industry.
-Our goal is to raise the funds to donate a copy of the special "not-for-resale" DVD version to every juvenile detention center, prison and school (Middle, Junior High, Senior High, College, University) in America.
-For $5 per DVD (at least 10,000 units manufactured at one time) we can manufacture and mail quantities of videos or DVDs to juvenile detention centers, prisons and/or schools in particular districts.
-How will you help with this ambitious project?
-You can donate below by credit card right now.
-Dr. Freeman and Producer/Director Steve Alston traveled to West Africa to collaborate on a 2nd project tentatively titled African Kings: A Journey Into the Past, Present and Future of African Kingdoms.
+Foundation Black History Gallery Dr. Freeman and Producer/Director Steve Alston traveled to West Africa to collaborate on a 2nd project tentatively titled African Kings: A Journey Into the Past, Present and Future of African Kingdoms.
 Freeman and Alston were given unprecedented access to many African kings.
 The recorded interviews with these kings that can only be seen in this upcoming documentary.
 This film will combine tribal dances and stunning photography while addressing the past, present and future perspectives of the African Kingdoms.
 This project serves as a sister project to the "Return to Glory" documentary.
 In October 2004 Dr. Freeman was a keynote speaker for the Association of International Schools of Africa (AISA).
 Three conferences were held in Botswana, Kenya and Senegal to make it easier for member and affiliate school faculty/administrators/staff to attend.
 Because of generous donations to The Freeman Institute Foundation, Freeman was able to donate a copy of the DVD film to every international school library in Africa.
 He returned to speak at the same conference in 2007.
 The award-winning Return To Glory film project has been completed.
-The video and DVD versions of the film are available in any bookstore.
-RTG Distribution, Urban Ministries, Inc. (UMI), Chicago, Central South will serve as distributors.
+The video and DVD versions of the film are available.
+RTG Distribution serves as distributor.
 There are a number of other regional and international distributors also interested in non-exclusive distribution rights.
 We are open to your creative distribution ideas.
+The offices of The Freeman Institute Foundation are located in Maryland, with mail received at: Box 305 Gambrills, Maryland 21054.
+The telephone number is 410-729-4011.
+Dr. Freeman and Don Griffin may be contacted via email.

 Joel